jieliu6/cv/content/authors/mq-zhao/_index.md

 ---
 # Display name
-name: Yiqun Wang
+name: Meiqi Zhao

 # Username (this should match the folder name)
 authors:
-- yq-wang
+- mq-zhao

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD Candidate<br />DCMB
+role: UX Design<br/>Master student<br />School of Information

 # Organizations/Affiliations
 organizations: